wes1350/wes1350.github.io/misc/recommendations/links.md

 Here are some links I found really interesting.

+- [Bitcoin is Time](https://dergigi.com/2021/01/14/bitcoin-is-time/): An explanation of how Bitcoin solves a fundamental problem with tracking transactions and time.
-- [Cameras and Lenses](https://ciechanow.ski/cameras-and-lenses/): An amazing ground-up interactive explanation of how cameras and lenses work.
+- [Cameras and Lenses](https://ciechanow.ski/cameras-and-lenses/): A ground-up interactive explanation of how cameras and lenses work.